This piece is in today’s Mail on Sunday. Excerpts:

 But Labour leader Jeremy Corbyn backed her to continue in her job yesterday, telling his party’s women’s conference in Liverpool: ‘I know everyone in this room today will want to join me in just simply saying this to Sarah Champion, “You have our total, full and absolutely warm support.”’

 Jeremy Corbyn is, then, a domestic violence apologist – when the perpetrator is a woman, and the victim a man, anyway.
 This is consistent with the virulently anti-male positions he’s taken in other areas.
-In July 2015, when he was a leadership candidate, he published Working With Women, a feminist tract which led to people suggesting his party be renamed The Labia Party.
+In July 2015, when he was a leadership candidate, he published Working With Women, a feminist tract which led to people suggesting his party be renamed The Labour Party.

 Corbyn is a supporter of the criminal offence of Male Genital Mutilation, as reported by The Jewish Chronicle – here.